Fragility Models

 Introduction

-Fragility functions describe the probability that a structure will reach or exceed a given damage state as a function of an intensity measure (IM).
+Fragility functions describe the probability that a structure will reach or exceed a given damage state (DS) as a function of an intensity measure (IM).
 In this framework, fragility functions are assumed to follow a lognormal distribution, which is commonly adopted in seismic risk assessment due to its ability to capture uncertainty in structural response.

 Damage State Definition